Radiograph reporting service

 - A brief summary of the patient’s condition, with your clinical examination findings in the body of your email.

 - Up to six radiographs relevant to the condition under investigation.
 We prefer you to localise the condition before imaging and correctly position the patient for image acquisition.
 Please note that poorly positioned radiographs are returned without interpretation.

 For guidance on images for investigation where localisation is not possible, we typically use the following survey radiographs:

 Pelvic limbs: Lateral LS spine (centred L7), VD pelvis (femur extended and parallel), left and right lateral crus including stifle and tarsus (centred stifle), left and right caudocranial tarsus and pes.
 Additional views with lesion localisation would include VD pelvis (abducted aka frogleg) and left and right caudocranial stifle and crus.

 Thoracic limbs: Lateral left and right shoulder, lateral flexed and cranio caudal elbow, AP left and right carpus and manus; additional views with lesion localisation would include left and right caudocranial shoulder, left and right lateral carpus and manus, left and right lateral extended elbow.
 Orthogonal views are always preferred.

 - Pet’s name and owner’s surname

 - Practice name, vet’s name and contact number

-- Radiographs in DICOM or JPEG format (high resolution) – files larger than 12MB can be sent via We Transfer, Dropbox or similar.
+- Radiographs in DICOM or JPEG format (high resolution) – files larger than 12MB in total must be sent via We Transfer or Dropbox.

 Reporting will be delayed by the submission of low-quality images so please try and send the highest quality in the first instance.